 - Capture any known or suspected insights.
 These could be Strengths, Weaknesses, Opportunities or Threats related to that element on the Business Model Canvas.

 - Then click on each of the insights you've just created.
 Enter as much detail about them as you can.
-Don't forget to the various fields for:
+Don't forget to check/set the various fields for: